ibm-cloud-docs/app-configuration/ac-integrate-sdk.md

 #### Feature evaluation
 {: #ac-integrate-ff-feature-evaluation}

 You can use the `feature.getCurrentValue()` method to evaluate the value of the feature flag.
-If the feature flag is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values used for evaluation using one of the below methods :
+If the feature flag is configured with segments in the {{site.data.keyword.appconfig_short}} service, you can set the attributes values used for evaluation using one of the below methods:

 - Feature evaluation using the attributes set in `Client Attributes`.
 Refer to [Set Attributes](#set-attributes) for more details.